abacqu/abacqu/README.md

 ### Hi there 👋

-I am a front-end developer looking to create products to help people around the world.
+I am a full-stack developer looking to create products to help people around the world.
 One of my favorite things about this industry is learning and sharing skills I have developed over my career to help move people forward.

 Skills:
 JavaScript · Python · SQL · React · Node.js · Express.js · MongoDB · Mongoose · RESTful Routing · HTML · CSS · JSON · MERN stack · MVC · Git · EJS · SAS · Tableau